Associate Professor and Reader in English and Postcolonial Literatures

 T: 01904 876531

 I gained a first-class degree in English & American Literature at the University of Kent in 1987 where I met (and was inspired by!) a number of emerging young Caribbean writers.
-I went straight on to research the politics of non-standard language use in literary texts from the UK and the Caribbean at the newly founded Centre for Caribbean Studies at the University of Warwick.
+I went straight on to the newly founded Centre for Caribbean Studies at the University of Warwick where I researched the politics of non-standard language use in literary texts from the UK and the Caribbean.
 In 1991, I was one of the first to graduate from the Centre with a Ph.D. in Caribbean Studies (Language and Literature of the Anglophone Caribbean).
 Since then I have taught at the Universities of Hull, Warwick, Northampton and York St John (twice: 1992-97 and 2005 to the present).
-I have won travel grants to research in the Caribbean and have been asked to give keynotes or guest lectures on topics relating to Food Studies, Black British and Caribbean literatures at Universities in Germany, Belgium, Mallorca and Sri Lanka, as well as for the British Council in Estonia as part of ‘British Week’.
+I have won travel grants to research in the Caribbean and have been asked to give keynotes or guest lectures on topics relating to Food Studies, Black British and Caribbean literatures at Universities in the Caribbean, Germany, Belgium, Mallorca and Sri Lanka, as well as for the British Council in Estonia as part of ‘British Week’.

 I teach on all levels of the BA (Hons) English and Combined Honours undergraduate programmes and on the MA in Contemporary Literature at York St John University.
 My specialist courses include Writing the Caribbean, Canonicity: Making and Breaking the Canon and Postcolonial Literature (M level).